 I’ve already mentioned the Baker Fuel & RV.
 There is also T&D’s lounge, restaurant, and grocery.
 We were going to check it out and grab some drinks or snacks before heading out our last morning, but they were not open at 9:00 on Thursday morning.
 I would expect they only have the absolute bare essentials in terms of groceries

 We stayed at Whispering Elms, which is a bar, motel and RV park.
 The bar is only open four hours a day and does not serve food.
 The motel has seven rooms and a limited number of RV and tent sites.
-The campground is adequate, but certainly nothing to get excited about.
+The campground is adequate but certainly nothing to get excited about.

 The Stargazer Inn, from the outside, provides nicer accommodations.
 They have a total of nine rooms, including a few behind the gas station.
 They also run the few RV spots at the gas station.

 The adjoining restaurant, Keroauc’s is a restaurant that I would recommend regardless of its location.
 They have a limited food menu, which we tend to appreciate, and an extensive drink menu, which we often appreciate even more!
-Everything about this place was fantastic… Drinks, salad, pizza, dessert, omelette, pancakes, service.
+Everything about this place was fantastic… Drinks, salad, pizza, dessert, omelet, pancakes, service.
 We really enjoyed this place and HIGHLY recommend it when you visit Great Basin NP.

 Baker does have a Post Office, which we used to mail home the last of our dads’ birthday cards.
 Yes, my dad, Grant’s dad, and Grant’s stepdad all have birthdays that typically fall within a week of Father’s Day.